-Today, Friday 7th June 2019, Thomas Nelson Harvey defends his PhD, entitled “Towards a genome wide understanding of salmon lipid metabolism gene regulation across tissues and life stages.”
-The title for the trial lecture is: […]
+Friday 7th June 2019, Thomas Nelson Harvey defended his PhD, entitled “Towards a genome wide understanding of salmon lipid metabolism gene regulation across tissues and life stages.”
+Atlantic salmon is an important source of omega-3 […]

 Simon Stenberg from CIGENE, defended his thesis entitled “Epigenetic and genetic adaptation in experimental yeast populations” Friday 12th April.
 The thesis of Stenberg is focused on rapid clonal adaptation.
 Using experimental evolution on yeast populations, […]

 Yang Jin, researcher at CIGENE, recently defended his PhD at NTNU.
 His thesis was entitled “Development of lipid metabolism in early life stages of Atlantic salmon (Salmo salar)”.
 Why is this interesting?
 Lipids are the […]

 Tina Graceline Kirubakaran has recently published her second paper of her PhD.
 For the vast majority of the 26,000 species of bony fishes (teleosts), the mechanism of sex determination is still a complete mystery.
 In […]